-All academic units shall have formal written procedures for making recommendations for, and appointments of sessionals.
-These procedures shall at a minimum stipulate what role the unit will assign to experience.
+All academic units shall have formal written procedures for making recommendations for, and appointments of, sessionals.
+These procedures shall follow the guidelines prescribed by the University Employment Equity and Diversity Policy and shall at a minimum stipulate what role the unit will assign to educational credentials, teaching experience, and professional or other experience in assessing applications.
 These procedures will be reviewed and updated every third year following consultation in committee.
 A copy of the procedures shall be provided to the Faculty Association and, upon request, to anyone applying for a sessional position in the academic unit.
-All advertisements for sessional appointments shall indicate that a written copy of the appointment procedures is available upon request.